"At the center of your being you have the answer; you know who you are and you know what you want."

 Centeredness

-Centeredness is a bodily reality, not just a mental idea.
-You feel rooted in your presence.
-You know your own weight and ground.
-You can be moved by life without being knocked over.
-When tension rises, your body reminds you to slow down and settle.
+Centeredness is a bodily reality, not a mental idea.
+We feel rooted in our presence.
+We know our own weight and ground.
+We can be moved by life without being knocked over.
+When tension rises, our body reminds us to slow down and settle.

 This is the King at maturity.
 The Mature King leads from his center.
 He doesn't react from fear or get swept up in others' emotions.
 His stability creates safety for his realm.
 Like a tree with deep roots, he bends in the wind without breaking.
 When others panic, his presence steadies the whole realm.